ambiguousname/jackbox-custom-content/Readme.md

 ## I don't have Windows, and I don't want to install Python

 As of right now, you're just going to have to install Python and install jppc.py on your OS of choice.
 I'm using PyInstaller to compile my code, and PyInstaller is not able to cross-compile.

-### Important note if you've clicked "verify integrity of game files..."

-That means all your custom prompts have been removed from the game.
-To get your custom prompts back, you'll have to follow a couple of steps.
-1. Use the "Import/Reimport" option available in the menu
-2. Select "custom_content.json" from the file browser.
-3. Import.

 ## Why does this program sometimes use weird names for each game/content?